Butwm/FlipperZero-Wifi-App/README.md

 This repository contains firmware for ESP and the accompanying application for Flipper Zero, enabling Flipper to connect to WiFi via ESP.

-## Features
+## 💻 Features

 - Connect Flipper Zero to WiFi network using ESP module.
 - Simplify app development that requires Internet.
 - Perform HTTP/S requests, including POST and GET requests, effortlessly.
 - **Upcoming features (In development):**
-    - Update Flipper firmware without the need for a PC or phone.
+    - Update latest FW for flipper without the need for a PC or phone - Monentum & Official Firmware [Status: 🔴].
-    - Automatic connection to known WiFi networks.
+    - Automatic connection to known WiFi networks [Status: 🟠].
-    - Download latest FW for flipper - Monentum & Official Firmware
-    - Download AssetsPacks
+    - Download AssetsPacks [Status: 🔴].
-    - Weather App
+    - Weather App [Status: 🔴].

-## Usage
+## 🎛️ Usage

 - **Flash the firmware** onto the ESP module.
 [Download](https://github.com/Butwm/FlipperZero-Wifi-App/releases)
 - **Connect ESP to Flipper:**